pivotal-cf/bookbinder/README.md

 # Bookbinder

-Bookbinder is a gem that binds together a unified documentation web-app from disparate source material, stored as repositories of markdown on GitHub.
+Bookbinder is a gem that binds together a unified documentation web-app from disparate source material, stored as repositories of markdown or plain HTML on GitHub.
 It runs [middleman](http://middlemanapp.com/) to produce a (CF-pushable) Sinatra app.

 ## About

 Bookbinder is meant to be used from within a "book" project.
 The book project provides a configuration of which documentation repositories to pull in; the bookbinder gem provides a set of scripts to aggregate those repositories and publish them to various locations.
 It also provides scripts for running a CI system that can detect when a documentation repository has been updated with new content, and then verify that the composed book is free of any dead links.

 ## Setting Up a Book Project

 ### Setup Checklist
-Please read this entire document (and )to understand how to set up a new book project.
-You can refer to this checklist for a list of all the steps that must completed manually when setting up your book:
+Please read this document to understand how to set up a new book project.
+You can refer to this checklist for the steps that must completed manually when setting up your book:

 #### Creating and configuring your book
 - Create a git repo for the book and populate it with the required files (or use an existing book repo as a template)
-- Put github credentials into `config.yml` (any user will do)
-- Add list of included doc repos (must be public) to `config.yml`
+- Add list of included doc repos to `config.yml`
+- (For private repositories) Create a github [Personal Access Token](https://github.com/settings/applications) for bookbinder from an account that has access to the documentation repositories
+- (For private repositories) Set your Personal Access Token as the environment variable GITHUB_API_TOKEN
 - Publish and run the server locally to test your book

 #### Deploying your book